ahmadteeb/EmuDrop/README.md

    - Press L/R for page navigation

 3. Downloading Games:
-   - Browse categories or search for specific games
+   - Browse platforms or search for specific games
    - Select a game to view details
    - Confirm download when prompted
    - Monitor download progress in the downloads view